-Test One.
-Descriptive statistics of non-normalized and normalized cluster severity ratings for students who completed three post-injury ImPACT tests are accessible in the supplemental materials.
+Post Injury Test One.
+Descriptive statistics of non-normalized and normalized cluster severity ratings for students who completed three ImPACT post injury tests are accessible in the supplemental materials.
 The symptom cluster-by-sex interaction effect was significant, F(5, 13,356) = 7.25, p < .001.
 Tukey post hoc analysis identified that females reported significantly higher symptom severity levels than males between direct comparison of symptom clusters except for the ocular-motor (p = .998) and vestibular clusters (p = .777).
 Both females (M = 0.23, SD = 0.21) and males (M = 0.17, SD = 0.19) rated the headache-migraine cluster significantly higher than other clusters when compared to their respective sexes.
 The difference between headache-migraine cluster severity ratings between males and females was significant, p < .001.
 Males and females were identified to rate the sleep and cognitive clusters significantly higher than the anxiety-mood, vestibular, and ocular-motor clusters.
 The difference in severity ratings between the sleep and cognitive clusters was not significant corresponding to ratings within sexes, p > .05.
 However, females were observed to rate both clusters significantly higher than males, p < .05.

-Test Three.
+Post Injury Test Three.
 The symptom cluster-by-sex interaction effect was significant, F(5, 13,356) = 2.60, p = .02.
 Females reported higher symptom severity than males for the headache-migraine (p = .004) and anxiety-mood clusters (p = .001).
 Direct comparison between sexes of the sleep (p = .066), ocular-motor (p = 1.00), cognitive (p = .112), and vestibular clusters (p = .988) were not significant.
 Within sexes, both females and males rated symptoms from the headache-migraine, cognitive, and sleep clusters with the highest severity.
 Differences between these three clusters was not significant when comparing ratings within sexes, p > .05.

-Completed Four Tests
+Completed Four Post Injury Tests

-Test One.
-Descriptive statistics of non-normalized and normalized cluster severity ratings for students who completed four post-injury ImPACT tests are accessible in the supplemental materials.
+Post Injury Test One.
+Descriptive statistics of non-normalized and normalized cluster severity ratings for students who completed four ImPACT post injury tests are accessible in the supplemental materials.
 The symptom cluster-by-sex interaction effect was not significant, F(5, 4,668) = 1.39, p = .220.
 Following the conventional ANOVA logic, the main effects of symptom cluster and sex were examined.
 The difference in severity rating between symptom clusters was determined to be significant, F(5, 4,668) = 26.71, p < .001.
 The difference in severity rating between sexes was also determined to be significant, F(1, 4,668) = 17.58, p < .001.
 The headache-migraine cluster was observed to be rated significantly higher than other symptom clusters.
 Comparisons of severity ratings for the vestibular/sleep clusters (p = .967), vestibular/cognitive (p = .522), and sleep/cognitive clusters (p = .944) were not significant.
 Ratings for the vestibular, sleep, and cognitive clusters were all rated significantly higher than the anxiety-mood and ocular-motor clusters.
 The comparison of the anxiety-mood and ocular-motor clusters was not significant, p = .730.
 On average, females were observed to rate higher symptom severity levels compared to males, p < .001.